bricemason/theme-marcy/README.md

 # theme-marcy
-Sencha Touch 2 Theme for the March Framework
+Sencha Touch 2 Theme for the Marcy Framework